Wyss/mauve-py/README.md

 index_lookup_table = mauve.buildIndex("my_genome_A.fa", "reference_genome_B.fa")
 ```

-the `index_lut` is a lookup table mapping a moddified genome A to a reference
+the `index_lut` is a lookup table mapping a modified genome A index to a reference
-genome B.
+genome B index from the 5' end starting at 0.

 ## Dependencies